-Our foray in 2000 did little to add to this scant knowledge, but it did emphasise how difficult the river was to access for long stretches, and how difficult it was to navigate in an inflatable craft due to the wildly varying nature of the waterways – sometimes broad and shallow then narrow and rocky, often disappearing into sandy shoals or meandering through mazes of thickly vegetated islands and rocks.
+Our foray in 2000 did little to add to this scant knowledge, but it did emphasise how difficult the Ruvuma River is to access for long stretches, and how difficult it was to navigate in an inflatable craft due to the wildly varying nature of the waterways – sometimes broad and shallow then narrow and rocky, often disappearing into sandy shoals or meandering through mazes of thickly vegetated islands and rocks.

 Into the Unknown

 Even in today’s digital world where the internet gives us answers to the most prosaic questions, obtaining facts, figures and a sense of what to expect during our expedition was not easy.
-Google earth offered interesting insights into the varying widths of the river and where obstacles such as rapids and islands were.
+Google earth offered interesting insights into the varying widths of the Ruvuma and where obstacles such as rapids and islands are.
 One of our key sponsors, Garmin, provided GPS units that allowed us to “see” ahead to some extent using basemaps and downloaded datasets.
-But even the highest resolution images or GPS data could not accurately reveal the depth of water at any one point, the presence or absence of hippos or the seasonal fluctuations in the river’s main flow.
+But even the highest resolution images or GPS data could not accurately reveal the depth of water at any one point, the presence or absence of hippos or the seasonal fluctuations in the main flow of the Ruvuma.

 Small victories buoyed us while dark storm clouds gathered